Top-World-Dev/National-Digital/README.md

 ### Site setup

-Each ryd.one website requires an entry in the `ryd-config.json` and `ryd-meta.json` files.
-The 'site' can be called anything, but best practice is to use the branch OR final subdomain name (e.g. 'staging' or 'de', etc.)
+Each ryd.one website requires an entry in the json configuration files.
+The site can be called anything, but best practice is to use the branch OR final subdomain name (e.g. 'staging' or 'de')

-- the `ryd-config.json` file contains (1) the Storyblok Access Token for the relevant Storyblok space and (2) the site's Google Tag Manager container ID (e.g. GTM-XXXXX).
+- `ryd-config.json` contains (1) the Storyblok Access Token for the relevant Storyblok space and (2) the site's Google Tag Manager container ID (e.g. GTM-XXXXX).
-- the `ryd-meta.json` file contains site-specific global meta data such as the website url, website name, logo path and default open graph feature image.
+- `ryd-meta.json` contains site-specific global meta data such as the website url, website name, logo path and default open graph feature image.

 ### Deploy steps